Budibase/website/content/blog/app-building/enterprise-app-ui-design.md

 Say for example that you have a custom tool for your marketing team to manage direct mail, and then you switch to a different vendor for your fulfillment.
 The new vendor has a slightly different pricing structure, so your team will need to provide different order information.

 Our task as designers would be to reflect this while retaining as much of the original user experience as we can.
-So, we’d want to update our form fields, without altering the substance of the steps users need to take to make an order.
+So, we’d want to update our [form UI design,](blog/app-building/form-ui-design) without altering the substance of the steps users need to take to make an order.

 ![Enterprise Custom Application Statistics](https://res.cloudinary.com/daog6scxm/image/upload/v1656427325/cms/Enterprise_App_UI_Design_cy9zy6.webp "Enterprise Custom Application Statisitcs")